 COUNCIL MEMBERSHIP DOES NOT PROVIDE HUBZONE CERTIFICATION STATUS.

 COMPANIES MUST APPLY FOR HUBZONE CERTIFICATION THROUGH THE

 U.S. SMALL BUSINESS ADMINISTRATION.

 Dues payments, contributions, and gifts are not tax deductible as charitable contributions for federal income tax purposes; however, they may be deductible as ordinary and necessary business expenses.
-Two percent (2%) of membership dues is allocated for lobbying-related activities and therefore is non-deductible as a business expense for federal income tax purposes.
+Five percent (5%) of membership dues is allocated for lobbying-related activities and therefore is non-deductible as a business expense for federal income tax purposes.

 (Subject to change.)
 [IRC 162(e) and 6033(e)].

 The Council accepts members regardless of race, creed, sex, color,